drewloewe/zoom-guidelines/guidelines.md

 ### Q: What if I have a weak WiFi connection?
 *   A: Turning off video can sometimes help to ease bandwidth load.
 Chat is also a low-bandwidth function.
 The occasional glitch is all but inevitable, even under the best of conditions.
 I have good WiFi at home, but my wife and kids will be online at the same time, so my connection may not always be 100% solid.
 We'll adapt.

+### Q: What if the class meeting goes down (WiFi/power outage from storms, e.g.)?
+*   A: We will adapt.
+Give me ten minutes or so to figure something out and try to get everything running again.
+I may mass-email the class with instructions for what to do.
+Don't assume that the class is over unless I say so, but we will adapt and get through it.
+If the class is totally taken out, I'll make sure that you get what you need, by hook or by crook.

 ### Q: How are you protecting my privacy in class and in visiting hours?
 *   A: This question brings up several related issues: